rick-mallery/test/importing_data_sets.md

 7. Click **Upload Data**.
    The platform loads the data set.
 You can monitor the job status by clicking the Jobs icon in the top-right corner of the platform.

+   When the job finishes, the data is available as a feature set under the Analyze Feature Sets tab.

 ## Adding from a Data Connection
 1. Choose a folder to store the data set.
 2. Enter the name of the new data set in the **Data Set Name*** text box.